nghiant3223/handbook/dev/kafka/concept.md

   - Consumer shuts down or crashses
   - New parition is added the topic which consumer is consuming
 - During a rebalance, **consumers can’t consume messages** => Rebalance is basically a short window of unavailability of the entire consumer group
+- After a rebalance, each consumer may be assigned a new set of partitions than the one it processed before.
+In order to know where to pick up the work, the consumer will read the latest committed offset of each partition and continue from there.
+- During rebalance, the consumer loses its current state; if it was caching any data, it will need to refresh its caches—slowing down the application until the consumer sets up its state again

 ## Broker Discovery